Net Zero Carbon

 With “carbon neutral” the industry historically refers to a more established approach where organisations fully exploit carbon offsetting as their main method to lower and potentially outweigh (i.e. becoming net-positive) their carbon impacts.

-In their definition of net-zero carbon status, organisations usually take into account Scope 1 and 2 GHG emissions only, which are usually within their control.
+In their definition of net-zero carbon status, organisations should take into account not only Scope 1 and 2 GHG emissions, which are usually within their control, but also Scope 3.
 For clarity:

 The figure below shows an overview of GHG scopes and emissions across the value chain:

 It is important to specify the boundary of a net-zero target i.e. whole life carbon or just one of the two components below: